- 18 September 2024 – restraint order granted

 When will the stronger regulations be implemented?

-The changes immediately apply when we consider EAs for new or expanding operations, however it will take time to progressively improve existing EAs in line with the new regulation.
-Therefore, the Ipswich community can expect amendments to be made progressively.
+The changes came into effect in July 2024 and apply immediately when we consider EAs for new or expanding operations, however it will take time to progressively improve existing EAs in line with the new regulation.

-We are already taking court action against NuGrow Ipswich Pty Ltd to secure the use of an in-vessel and enclosed system, and have been liaising with other companies including Wood Mulching Industries Pty Ltd and Canerase Pty Ltd (Candy Soil) about voluntarily bringing their operations to best practice and to meet community expectations.
+We have taken court action against NuGrow Ipswich Pty Ltd to secure the use of an in-vessel and enclosed system, and have amended EAs of other companies including Wood Mulching Industries Pty Ltd and Canerase Pty Ltd (Candy Soil) to bring their operations to best practice and to meet community expectations.

 The changes will not affect composting facilities that are located more than four kilometres away from residential zones, or that are not receiving odorous waste.